retorded/future-of-fintech/README.md

 # empower - a flask app for power provider price comparison

+NOTE: please see the project [trello board](https://trello.com/invite/b/05b6QJpn/ATTIb4c521403918a7d8d30e2f71dbb7a1a46A4900F9/empower) for an overview of the current project state

 This projects aim is to create a python package that can be deployed to a production server and be used for comparing power provider pricing based on consumer power usage input